wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.1-business-insights-for-an-api-develeoper-based-on-performance/8.1.1-view-successful-request-count-vs-throttled-out-request-count-analysis/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.1.1 View Successful Request Count vs Throttled out Request Count Analysis

 ## When to use this approach